marrlab/scifAI/README.md

 pip -q install <PATH TO THE FOLDER>
 ```

+The installation time is less than a minute if all the requirements exist.

 ## How to use the package

 For the feature extraction, you first need to calcalate the `metadata` dataframe with providing the correct data path.